 TriWest provided an update on 5/22/2018.
-They have been working with the client level data provided by DSHS including talking with DSHS data staff at the headquarters and the state hospitals to gain some understanding of data issues they have identified.
-They found those conversations helpful.
+TriWest has been working with the client level data provided by DSHS including talking with DSHS data staff at the headquarters and the state hospitals to gain some understanding of data issues TriWest had identified.
+TriWest found those conversations helpful.
 However, they observed that some data challenges remain.
-They are working on revising their coding for the bed model.
-They noted that they have also provided an update to the Court Monitor so she is aware of the data issues and appreciates the efforts to troubleshoot and move forward.
+TriWest is working on revising their coding for the bed model.
+TriWest also noted that they have provided an update to the Court Monitor so she is aware of the data issues and appreciates the efforts to troubleshoot and move forward.